 The Ver Valley Trail follows the River Ver from its source at Kensworth Lynch, north of Redbourn to Bricket Wood where it joins the River Colne and eventually finds its way to the River Thames at Staines.
-It is a way marked and leafleted, linear route providing opportunities for longer, self-guided walks exploring the local countryside.
+It is a way marked linear route providing opportunities for longer, self-guided walks exploring the local countryside and the route is described in a leaflet.
 The route follows the north and east border of the Sopwell Nunnery Green Space and into Sopwell Mill Open Space on permissive access paths owned and managed by the council.